6 steps to manage supply chain risks

 The next order of business should be to look at your current inventory levels for various types of goods:

-- finished goods
+- finished products

 - work in progress (WIP)